CottageLabs/oarr/README.md

             "policy" : [
                 {
                     "policy_type" : "<vocabulary term for policy>",
-                    "policy_grade" : "<vocabulary term for quality of policy>", "description" : "<description of policy terms, human readable>", "terms" : [<list of vocabulary terms describing the policy>] }
+                    "description" : "<description of policy terms, human readable>", "terms" : [<list of vocabulary terms describing the policy>] }